marinaaglic/track-series-app/README.md

 The frontend of this application is developed with ReactJS technology and it consist of a few components.
 Main components are the registration, login and series component.
-I used NodeJS to build the backend part of this application.
+I used NodeJS and MongoDB database to build the backend part of this application.